vstacked/QmBlurView_/README.md

 <div align="center">

 ## QmBlurView
-**QmBlurView is an Android UI component library that provides real-time, dynamic blur effects (Gaussian Blur).
-It uses native C++ code for efficient image processing and provides a set of blur UI components to enhance your application design**
+**QmBlurView is an `Android UI` component library that provides real-time, dynamic Gaussian blur effects.
+It uses native C++ code for efficient blur processing and provides a set of blur UI components to enhance your application design**

 <br>